Collective relaxation dynamics in a three-dimensional lattice glass model: Abstract

 \section{Abstract}

-We numerically study the relaxation dynamics of a three-dimensional lattice glass model that has static properties compatible with the approach to a random first-order transition.
-At very low temperatures, we observe that relaxation is triggered by a small population of particles with low-energy barriers forming mobile clusters.
+We numerically elucidate the microscopic mechanisms controlling the relaxation dynamics of a three-dimensional lattice glass model that has static properties compatible with the approach to a random first-order transition.
+At low temperatures, the relaxation is triggered by a small population of particles with low-energy barriers forming mobile clusters.
 These emerging quasiparticles act as facilitating defects responsible for the spatially heterogeneous dynamics of the system, whose characteristic lengthscales remain strongly coupled to thermodynamic fluctuations.
 We compare our findings both with existing theoretical models and atomistic simulations of glass-formers.

-The glass transition of supercooled liquids is primarily characterized by a drastic dynamical slowing down, with growing timescales that increase much faster than the Arrhenius law in fragile glass-formers~\cite{Debenedetti2001,Berthier2011}.
+The glass transition of supercooled liquids is characterized by a drastic dynamical slowing down, with timescales that increase much faster than the Arrhenius law in fragile glass-formers~\cite{Debenedetti2001,Berthier2011}.
 These dynamics become increasingly spatially heterogeneous upon approaching the glass transition~\cite{Ediger2000,DynamicalHeterogeneities2011}, in a manner revealed by four-point dynamic susceptibilities and correlation functions~\cite{lacevic2003spatially,DynamicalHeterogeneities2011,berthier2005dynamical,karmakar2014growing}.
-Over the last decade, massive efforts were also deployed to establish and characterize the growth of relevant thermodynamic fluctuations and static correlation lengthscales accompanying this slowing down~\cite{biroli2008thermodynamic,karmakar2009growing,Kob2012,berthier2013overlap}, with results compatible with an approach to a random-first order transition~\cite{Berthier2017,berthier2019zero,guiselin2020random,guiselin2022statistical,guiselin2022glass}.
+Over the last decade, massive efforts were also deployed to establish and characterize the growth of relevant thermodynamic fluctuations and static correlation lengthscales accompanying this slowing down~\cite{biroli2008thermodynamic,karmakar2009growing,Kob2012,berthier2013overlap}, with results compatible with an approach to a random-first order transition (RFOT)~\cite{Berthier2017,berthier2019zero,guiselin2020random,guiselin2022statistical,guiselin2022glass}.